-The Medium-Term Financial Strategy (MTFS) was prepared in February 2022 as part of the budget setting work for the period 2023/24 - 2025/26.
-It was done on the assumption that the PCC will be able to increase the Police element of the council tax precept (Band D) by 2% per annum from 2023/24 onwards but that that Government Grants will not increase at all.
-It also assumed that pay and inflation would be 2% per annum.
+The Medium-Term Financial Strategy (MTFS) was prepared in February 2023 as part of the budget setting work and then refreshed in April 2023 for the period 2024/25 - 2026/27.
+It was done on the assumption that the PCC will be able to increase the Police element of the council tax precept (Band D) by 2% per annum from 2024/25 onwards and that the Government Grants will not increase at all.
+It also assumed that pay would be 2% per annum, in line with the CSR assumptions, and inflation would fall back to 2%.

-This resulted in significant savings being required of $\pounds 6.5m$, $\pounds 3.4m$, and $\pounds 4.4m$ for the 3 years in the forecast.
-Based on these assumptions the MTFS shows a balanced budget position for the years to 2025/26.
+This resulted in indicative savings being required of £6.2m, £3.5m, and £4.4m for the 3 years in the forecast.
+Assuming these savings are delivered and based on these assumptions the MTFS shows a balanced budget position for the years to 2026/27.